Acquired heart disease

 Acquired heart disease is a heart problem that develops after birth, and is less common in children than adults.

-Symptoms of Rheumatic heart disease
+Symptoms of rheumatic heart disease

 • Chest pain